 where $\alpha, \beta,\gamma$ are the test superfunctions and ${\cal K}^{\star}_{W}$ is a Gateaux derivative defined as

-As we checked the equatuion (\ref{jacobi}) is satisfied for superfermionic test functions and also for the superbosonic test functions.
-For the superfermionic test functions we should assume that in the formula Eq. (\ref{gato}), $\epsilon$ is an anticommuting variable, $W$ is a superfermionic function because $\Phi$ is the superbosonic function.
+As we checked the equation (\ref{jacobi}) is satisfied for superfermionic test functions and also for the superbosonic test functions.
+For the superfermionic test functions we should assume that in the formula Eq. (\ref{gato}), $\epsilon$ is an anticommuting variable, $W$ is a superfermionic function because $\Phi$ is a superbosonic function.

-To finish this section, let us mention that all our formulas presented here possess the $O_2$ superpartners.
+To finish this section let us mention that all our formulas presented here possess the $O_2$ superpartners.